What you resist, persists

 Do not dwell in the past, do not dream of the future, concentrate the mind on the present moment

 The energy of the mind is the essence of life

 There is a crack, a crack in everything.
 That’s how the light gets in

 Why attend professional supervision?

-There are many other helping professionals including police, paramedics, firefighters, social workers, funeral directors, insurance agents etc. Research has been conducted across a range of these professions that shows that there is a risk of negative adverse effects from exposure to the trauma and the suffering of others (vicarious trauma or secondary traumatic stress).
+There are many other helping professionals including social workers, counsellors, psychotherapists, occupational therapists, teachers, police, paramedics, firefighters, funeral directors etc. Research has been conducted across a range of these professions that shows that there is a risk of negative adverse effects from exposure to the trauma and the suffering of others (vicarious trauma or secondary traumatic stress).
 This can include emotional, psychological and physical effects with symptoms of tiredness, irritability, poor sleep, anxiety, intrusive memories and ruminations, avoidance, compassion fatigue and burnout.